rjvim/rjvim.github.io/apps/web/app/(home)/blog/[[...slug]]/(components)/README.md

 # Blog Component Registry

-This directory contains a simple component registry pattern that allows overriding default components with custom implementations.
+This directory contains a simple registry pattern that allows overriding default components with custom implementations.

 ## How to Use